 This phase I trial studies how well fluorine F 18 fluorthanatrace positron emission tomography (PET)/computed tomography (CT) works in imaging patients with ovarian, fallopian tube, or primary peritoneal cancer that is primary or has come back (recurrent).
 Fluorine F 18 fluorthanatrace is a radioactive tracer, a type of imaging agent that is labeled with a radioactive tag and injected into the body to help with imaging scans.
 PET/CT uses a scanner to make detailed, computerized pictures of areas inside the body.
 PET/CT with Fluorine F 18 fluorthanatrace may help detect the activity of a certain enzyme in the body that may be related to cancer growth.

-Additional locations may be listed on ClinicalTrials.gov for NCT03604315.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT03604315.

 Locations matching your search criteria